Shark Pictures

 Other diving locations submitted by readers:

-Ron Clough (Organizer of the California Shark and Ray Count) suggests that any places where warmer than normal water flows into the sea (e.g. from power plants) Leopard Sharks are likely to be seen.
+Ron Clough (Organizer of the California Shark and Ray Count) suggests that any places where warmer than normal water flows into the sea in California (e.g. from power plants) Leopard Sharks are likely to be seen.

 References and further reading: